Leicester Faingaʻanuku

-Leicester Ofa Ki Wales Twickenham Faingaʻanuku (born 11 October 1999 in Tonga) is a New Zealand rugby union player, who currently plays as a wing or centre for in the Bunnings NPC.
-He previously played for Toulon in the Top 14 and the Crusaders in Super Rugby.
-He has also represented New Zealand internationally.
+Leicester Ofa Ki Wales Twickenham Faingaʻanuku (born 11 October 1999) is a rugby union player, who plays as a wing or centre for in the Bunnings NPC, the in Super Rugby and the All Blacks.
+He previously played for Toulon in the Top 14.
+Born in Tonga, he represents New Zealand internationally.

 Early career

-Faingaʻanuku was educated at Nelson College, where he was captain of the school's 1st XV team.
+Faingaʻanuku was born in Nuku'alofa, Tonga.
+His father, Taʻu Faingaʻanuku, and his older brother, Tima Faingaʻanuku, have both played for the Tonga national team.

 His father Taʻu Faingaʻanuku played prop for Tonga in the 1999 Rugby World Cup.
 One of the games during the World Cup, in which Tonga beat Italy, was played at Welford Road Stadium, Leicester, England.
 Ta'u named his son after the city in honour of the game.
 Wales was used as one of his middle names as the hosts and Twickenham was named after Twickenham Stadium where Tonga were due to play their next match.

+He was educated at Nelson College, where he was captain of the school's first XV.